GNB-UAM/CPG-feeding-Lymnaea/README.md

 This model is an implementation of the Lymnaea feeding CPG originally proposed by Vavoulis et al. (2007).
 Dynamic control of a central pattern generator circuit: A computational model of the snail feeding network.
 European Journal of Neuroscience, 25(9), 2805–2818. https://doi.org/10.1111/j.1460-9568.2007.05517.x [1] and used in study of dynamical invaraiants in Alicia Garrido-Peña, Irene Elices and Pablo Varona (2020).
 Characterization of interval variability in the sequential activity of a central pattern generator model.
 Neurocomputing 2020.
 [2]

-Please, if you use this implementation cite the two paper above in your work.
+Please, if you use this implementation cite the two papers above in your work.

 You can find a summary of the model here implemented in [2] and a detailed description of the model and all the equations here implemented in [1].